dallas22ca/ClientTracker/README.md

 `key` is always required.
 This is a unique token for each contact.

-A `track` is our mainstay.
-Events data is also passed on to the contact (which is created if necessary).
+A `track` is the main event.
+Event's data is also passed to the contact.

+If the contact doesn't exist, it will be created.

 ```
 _CT.push(["track", "added to {{ plan }} for {{ price }}", {
+  key: "dallas",
   plan: "Awesome Plan",
-	price: "$9.99",
+  price: "$9.99"
-  key: "dallas"
 }]);
 ```